AjayKumarSimhadri/WindML-/README.md

 DATASET COLLECTION

-• we collected the dataset from Kaggle
+• Collected the dataset from Kaggle

 DATA CLEANING